alejandrosrez/alejandrosrez/README.md

 One of the things I like most about my job is that I am constantly learning.
 I also love the collaboration that characterizes the world of software (and especially open source).

 I'm very interested in web accessibility and it's a field that I'm constantly exploring.
+I think building robust and accessible web applications and software is crucial.

 ---